boyter/scc/README.md

 (before window)                      6,540       810      29    10.4%          -
 others (12)                          1,300       190       -     2.1%          -
 ───────────────────────────────────────────────────────────────────────────────
-Bus factor 2 · Alice + Bob last-touched 63% of code
+Bus factor 2 · Alice + Bob last-touched 63% of in-window code
 ───────────────────────────────────────────────────────────────────────────────
 ```

-Bus factor is the fewest authors whose combined ownership exceeds 50%. `.mailmap` is honoured so authors who used several emails are folded into one identity. `--wide` adds a Comment column.
+Bus factor is the fewest authors whose combined share of *in-window* code exceeds 50%.
+The `(before window)` sentinel is excluded from that denominator so the footer reflects who could realistically pick up recent work, not who's stamped on long-frozen lines.
+The `Owns` column on each row still uses the share-of-all denominator (sentinel included; rows reconcile to 100%).

+Identity folding is layered: `.mailmap` is honoured first; then, by default, two commits sharing a lowercased name *and* an email domain collapse to one author (a fallback for repos without a mailmap).
+Generic names (`root`, `admin`, `unknown`, …) are excluded from the heuristic to avoid false merges.
+Disable the fallback with `--no-fold-authors` if you'd rather see every email as its own row. `--wide` adds a Comment column.

 #### Author timeline - `--by-author --timeline`